taustation-fan/players-guide/README.md

   since they punish foreigners harsher than the Consortium punishes their own citizens.

+# Planned Features

+From the [official blog](https://taustation.space/blog/), twitter and statements from the Tau Station team, it seems that at least the following major features are planned:

+* The ability to purchase *private ships*, and use them for travel.
+* The *Electronic Market*, which enables selling items to other players.
+* *Crafting* items, which makes sense if you need something to sell.
+* Player *Syndicates*, cooperations of players that conduct business together.
+* Another star system, *Bernard's Star*, with brand new stations.
+* Prerequisites and Perks for career levels.

 # Resources

 * This [Greasemonkey Script](https://gist.github.com/moritz/97aa186cd99daee2b63c82bc9a20bb5a) adds some navigation shortcuts to the menu, and can optionally hide buttons that spend bonds to prevent accidental spending.